-HTML <meta> Tag
+What is HTML <meta> Tag?

-Syntax of the <meta> Tag
+Syntax of the HTML <meta> Tag

 Examples of HTML <meta> Tag

-Example 1: Meta Description for SEO
+Example 1: Basic HTML Meta Tag

 <!DOCTYPE html>